 Now, why would anyone want to go against nature?
 Let's look at what happens to us when we do something like braiding and caring for our hair.
 Nature in itself is telling us that we are here on this earth to live a life of peace and tranquility even in the midst of trials, hurt, pain, heartbreak, loneliness, accidents, health issues, poverty, and even death.

-"I wonder how peaceful we would all be if we were able to release oxygen, but in the form of positivity, forgiveness, benevolence, kindness, understanding, and giving happiness to all those in need, in the same way that trees give us oxygen.
+"I wonder how peaceful we would all be if we would be able to release oxygen, but in the form of positivity, forgiveness, benevolence, kindness, understanding, and giving happiness to all those in need, in the same way that trees give us oxygen.
 I wish we could give the oxygen of kindness to everyone around us.
 Give good vibes, good answers, good attitudes, a great level of empathy for others, and forgiveness in general."

 Forgiveness is not for them,